The Dirt (film): Cast

-The real Mötley Crüe appear in archival footage during the ending credits.
+The real Mötley Crüe appears in archival footage during the ending credits.

 Production

 In 2006, film adaptation rights to the autobiography book The Dirt: Confessions of the World's Most Notorious Rock Band, authored by Neil Strauss with Tommy Lee, Mick Mars, Vince Neil and Nikki Sixx, were bought by Paramount Pictures and MTV Films.
 At the time, Larry Charles was tapped to direct the film.
 However, production on the film stalled and in 2008 Sixx spoke of his frustration in an interview stating:

 In November 2013, Jeff Tremaine signed on to helm The Dirt, with the film having been dropped by MTV Films and Paramount Pictures.
 In January 2015, Focus Features picked up rights to the film.
 However, production languished in development hell until March 2017, when Netflix bought worldwide rights to the film.
 At the time, Liam Hemsworth, Emory Cohen and Douglas Booth were being eyed for lead roles in the film.
 In November 2017, Booth officially signed on to star in the film.
 In January 2018, Machine Gun Kelly, Iwan Rheon and Daniel Webber joined the cast.
 In February 2018, Tony Cavalero joined the cast.
 In March 2018, Rebekah Graf, Leven Rambin, and David Costabile joined the cast.

 Principal production commenced in February 2018 in New Orleans, Louisiana.